-Developed by 3D Systems in 1986, stereolithography is an additive manufacturing process that allows elements to be produced using a computer-aided design file (CAD).
-The product's internal and external design can be created by computer software using mathematical equations or scanned images or data sets from magnetic resonance imaging (MRI) or computed tomography.
-The ability to use data from scanned images makes manufacturing useful, particularly for various applications in the biomedical field, as they enable the production of patient-specific models, prototypes, or implants.
+Developed by 3D Systems in 1986, SLA is an additive manufacturing process that allows elements to be produced using a computer-aided design file (CAD).9 The product's internal and external design can be created by computer software using mathematical equations or scanned images or data sets from magnetic resonance imaging (MRI) or computed tomography.
+The ability to use data from scanned images makes manufacturing useful, particularly for various applications in the biomedical field, as they enable the production of patient-specific models, prototypes, or implants.^{9,10}

-The production of 3D objects by stereolithography: Stereolithography has a computercontrolled laser source, an X-Y scanning mirror that controls the direction of the laser based on the XY geometry of the design, a tank containing liquid resin and a computer-controlled build platform that moves while an object is being printed.
+The production of 3D objects by SLA: Stereolithography has a computer-controlled laser source, an X-Y scanning mirror that controls the direction of the laser based on the XY geometry of the design, a tank containing liquid resin and a computer-controlled build platform that moves while an object is being printed.

 Initially, the building platform will be submerged in the tank of a depth equal to the first formed layer.
 After the product is fully printed, the excess resin is removed (usually with isopropyl alcohol).
 The product is then cured with ultraviolet light to improve its mechanical properties.
 One of the limitations of this technique is the low availability of resins.
 The ideal resin should solidify quickly when illuminated with light.
-In the resins used so far, polymerization occurs upon illumination, and the cross-links form glass-like networks.
-Many resins were developed later.
-Most available resins are based on three main properties: low molecular weight, multifunctional monomers, and highly cross-linked networks.
-Disadvantages of this technology are over-curing of resin, lack of surface smoothness, lower mechanical strength, and their irritating effect.
+In the resins used so far, polymerization occurs upon illumination, and the